portlandcodeschool/js-night/node-lessons/node-outline.md

 *General Questions/ Issues*
-- Once we start http servers, content should begin to veer toward making a portfolio site.
 - Students need to know basic html and CSS by the time that we start serving static content with our node.js servers
 - Lesson plans for node and the student's individual projects will follow complexity increase similar to that of http-framework.
     + Start at hello world http server